bearcub3/iamgoun/README.md

 # [iamgoun](https://iamgoun.dev/dist/index.html)

-> Execuse-moi, since there are some discrepancies of tech stacks, it is only optimized in Chrome browser.
+> Execuse-moi, since there are some discrepancies of tech stacks, it is only optimized in Chrome browser. and this website was built a couple of months ago.
+My react skill has improved since then.

 Hello, I am Go-Un!